02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 ERP Systems and AI Compliance

-ERP systems are a critical foundation for AI compliance because they consolidate data from all departments into a single system, provide complete audit trails, and support role-based access control — which are fundamental requirements that the AI law mandates for organizations using high-risk AI.
+An ERP system is a critical foundation for AI Compliance because it consolidates data from all departments into a single system, maintains a complete Audit Trail, and supports role-based access controls — which are baseline requirements under the AI law for organizations using high-risk AI.

-The law requires organizations to have "people who understand AI" — they don't need to be developers, but they must understand how AI works, its limitations, and its risks.
+The law requires organizations to have "people who understand AI" — not necessarily developers, but people who understand how AI works, its limitations, and its risks.

 Expected Timeline